Content marketing and sales enablement are two terms aren’t always immediately linked – but they should be.

 Don’t put too much focus on a ‘content calendar’ – that’s for the later stages of planning.
 Instead, focus on the data each side can bring to the discussion, along with the questions, concerns and challenges your customers are currently facing at every stage of the buyer’s journey (again, more about that below).

-TIP: Don’t forget that stories are important, too.
+Tip: Don’t forget that stories are important, too.
 If you can gather real-world stories that perfectly demonstrate how something came together, or failed – and why – in your content, it helps bring your content to life.
-(INSERT The Importance of Storytelling as Part of Any Sales Enablement Strategy BLOG)

 Plan your content strategy together – here’s how: